-Scarring that is caused by an amputation will not qualify for a separate cosmetic PFI award because the PFI rating for amputations already includes a cosmetic factor.
+Scarring that is caused by an amputation will not qualify for a separate permanent functional impairment award because the permanent functional impairment rating for amputations already includes a cosmetic factor.

 When digital colour photographs are required, you need to take the photographs and provide them to your customer care facilitator two years from the date of injury or your most current surgery.
 It is recommended that the photographs be provided through one of these methods: